Josephaberry54/Form-validation/README.md

 Task:
 You need to write a typical account creation form for a fictional website (the purpose of which is delegated to your imagination, but think along the lines of Facebook or Twitter).

 We have pre-populated a MongoDB database with a selection of a thousand users.
-The API for this database can be found at https://pure-dusk-74256.herokuapp.com.
+The link to the API for this database can be found in config.
 You have access to the following endpoints:

 /api/users GET - returns all users.
 POST - adds a user.
 It requires data for all the keys in the first list below else you will get an error.